Ganesh Chaturthi 2021: Date,Sthapna Muhurat, Puja and Ganesha Visarjan

 Some Interesting Facts About Lord Ganesha

-1. Lord Ganesha is considered the second child of Lord Shiva and Mother Parvati.
+1. Lord Ganesha is considered the First child of Lord Shiva and Mother Parvati.

 2. Being the leader of Ganas, he is called Ganapati.

 3. In astrology, Lord Ganesha is called the 'God of Ketu.'

 4. His name is 'Gajanan' as he has a face like that of an elephant